Charles Rennie Mackintosh: Later life

 Later in life, disillusioned with architecture, Mackintosh worked largely as a watercolourist, painting numerous landscapes and flower studies (often in collaboration with Margaret, with whose style Mackintosh's own gradually converged).
 They moved to the Suffolk village of Walberswick in 1914.
 There Mackintosh was suspected of being a German spy and briefly arrested in 1915 during World War I.

 By 1923, the Mackintoshes had moved to Port Vendres, a Mediterranean coastal town in southern France with a warm climate that was a comparably cheaper location in which to live.
 Mackintosh had entirely abandoned architecture and design and concentrated on watercolour painting.
 He was interested in the relationships between man-made and naturally occurring landscapes and created a large portfolio of architecture and landscape watercolour paintings.
 Many of his paintings depict Port Vendres, a small port near the Spanish border, and the landscapes of Roussillon.
 The local Charles Rennie Mackintosh Trail details his time in Port Vendres and shows the paintings and their locations.
 The couple remained in France for two years, before being forced to return to London in 1927 due to illness.

-That year, Charles Rennie Mackintosh was diagnosed with tongue cancer and throat cancer.
-This is clearly described in the letters he was writing to his wife from France.
-A brief recovery prompted him to leave the hospital and convalesce at home for a few months.
-Mackintosh was admitted to a nursing home where he died on 10 December 1928 at the age of 60.
+That year, Mackintosh had developed a lump in his tongue and a doctor friend in Port Vendres recommended that he return to London for treatment.
+In London, after a diagnosis of tongue cancer, a friend Jessie Newbery arranged for treatment at Westminster Hospital where the lump was surgically removed.
+Their friends Randolph & Birdie Schwabe found a home for Mackintosh to convalesce on Willow Road in Hampstead, where he could sit under a willow tree that reminded him of Sauchiehall Street.
+Another friend Margaret Morris visited him there, and firstly tried to help him with voice exercises to strengthen his voice which had been weakened by the surgery, but when that failed she tried to teach him sign language.
+A dispute with the upstairs neighbours in Hampstead forced Mackintosh and his wife to quickly seek other lodgings, and another friend Desmond Chapman-Huston offered his home at 12 Porchester Square, Bayswater, returning the hospitality that they had shown him whenever he had visited them in Glasgow.
+After a relapse Mackintosh was admitted to a nursing home just along the road at 26 Porchester Square where he died on 10 December 1928 at the age of 60.
 He was cremated the next day at Golders Green Crematorium in London.
 His ashes were scattered, in accordance with his wishes, over the Mediterranean at Port Vendres from one of the rocks he had painted.